naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Loader | Text- (Addressable, Project) | Configuration of the resource loader used with the managed text documents.
+Multiline Categories | Object Ref | Document categories (local resource paths) for which to use multiline document format.

 </div>